Glycine

 Uses

 - Schizophrenia.
-Taking glycine by mouth along with conventional medicines seems to reduce certain symptoms of schizophrenia, called negative symptoms, in some people who don't respond to treatment with conventional medicines.
+Taking glycine by mouth along with conventional medicines seems to reduce certain concerns of schizophrenia, called negative concerns, in some people who don't respond to nutritional support with conventional medicines.

 - Stroke.
 Taking glycine under the tongue for 5 days may help to reduce brain damage due to a stroke that was caused by the blockage of a blood vessel (usually by a clot) in the brain.